Comp211-FA24/lab-00/README.md

 To submit your assignment, you must commit your work using git, then push to GitHub.

-Before we do so,

 1. `cd` to the base of the repository, which is `lab-00-your_GH_username`.
-To confirm, you can run `pwd`, which should output `/mnt/learncli/workdir/lab-00-your_GH_username`.
+To confirm that your working directory is correct, you can run `pwd`.
+2. (Optional) Run `git status` to display the state of the working directory and staging area.
+Some useful information here might be untracked files, files that have been modified but not staged, and files that have been staged (with `git add`) and are ready to be committed.
-2. Type `git add -A`.
-This signals that you want to place all modified/new files on the "stage" so that their changes can take effect.
+3. Run `git add -A`.
+This adds all modified files to the staging area.
+This applies to all files in the git repository, regardless of your working directory.
-3. Type `git commit -m "Your Message Here"`.
-This shows that you are "committing" the changes you put on the stage.
-Instead of Your Message Here, you should write a meaningful message about what changes you have made.
+4. Run `git commit -m "Your Message Here"`.
+This creates a new commit based on the files in the staging area and associates the commit with a message.
+Instead of Your Message Here, you should write a meaningful but concise message about what changes you have made.
+Here are three good general rules.
+    1. You can actually have a subject line and, optionally, a body.
+For example, see [here](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
+Separate the subject and body with a blank line.
+    2. Limit the subject line to 50 characters.
+    3. Use the body to explain **what** and **why**, not **how**.
+        - Other developers (and you, once enough time has passed) can read the code changes to figure out "how".
+Additionally, for expressing how code works, English is often imprecise (i.e., can contradict the actual code logic).
+        - Whoever is reading the commit message is much more interested in what was changed and why rather than how it was done (implementation details).
-4. Type `git push`.
+5. Run `git push`.
 This takes the commit that was made locally on your machine and "pushes" it to GitHub.
 Now, when you view this repository on GitHub, you should be able to see the changes you've made.
-5. Go to the COMP 211 course in Gradescope, and click on the assignment called **Lab 0**.
+6. Go to the COMP 211 course in Gradescope, and click on the assignment called **Lab 0**.
-6. Click on the option to **Submit Assignment**, and choose GitHub as the submission method.
+7. Click on the option to **Submit Assignment**, and choose GitHub as the submission method.
 You may be prompted to sign in to your GitHub account to grant access to Gradescope.
 If this occurs, **make sure to grant access to the Comp211-SP24 organization**.
-7. You should see a list of your public repositories.
+8. You should see a list of your public repositories.
 Select the one named **lab-00-yourname** and submit it.
-8. Your assignment should be autograded within a few seconds and you will receive feedback.
+9. Your assignment should be autograded within a few seconds and you will receive feedback.
-9. If you receive all the points, then you have completed this preliminary lab!
+10. If you receive all the points, then you have completed this preliminary lab!
 Otherwise, you are free to keep pushing commits to your GitHub repository and submit for regrading up until the deadline of the lab.

 ## Check your understanding